jupyterhub/binderhub/doc/setup-registry.rst

 where:

 * `<ACR_NAME>` must be between 5-50 alphanumeric characters and is unique to Azure.
-  If you're not sure your chosen name is available, you can run `az acr check-name --name <ACR_NAME> --output table`
+  If you're not sure your chosen name is available, you can run `az acr check-name --name <ACR_NAME> --output table`.
 * `--sku` is the pricing and capacity tier for the registry.
   See `this page <https://docs.microsoft.com/en-us/azure/container-registry/container-registry-skus>`_ for more details.